 Accommodation Line Definition

-An insurance offered as an addition or modification to a standard insurance is an accommodation line.
-An accommodation line is thereby an additional insurance to an already existing standard insurance.
+Insurance offered as an addition or modification to a standard insurance agreement is an accommodation line.
 Typically, an accommodation line on its own is not an insurance policy, it is written or attached to an existing standard policy.

 An accommodation line comes with greater coverage for the insured and higher commission for the broker or agent.